BBMRI-ERIC/miabis/00Core/V3/Data-describing-Collection.md

 ## Definition

-For MIABIS Core 3.0 purpose, Collection represents a set of samples and/or data items collected and/or derived in a common context and stored under a common stewardship and available for future research (Eklund et al. Biopreserv Biobank.
-2024. [in press]).
+For MIABIS Core 3.0 purpose, Collection represents a set of samples and/or data items collected and/or derived in a common context and stored under a common stewardship and available for future research.

+The MIABIS v2 Sample Collection was renamed as Collection to make it more inclusive and generic, and to allow description of data collections in Core v3 [Eklund et al. 2024](https://doi.org/10.1089/bio.2023.0074).

 ## Attribute list